 Copy the following query and replace the text in the editor window to create a table for aggregated data and insert data from the previously created DeviceReadings table.
 A copy of this statement is stored on the course virtual machine at **C:_CreateAverageReadingByType.txt**.

 It is common in Hadoop batch processing to iterate through data processing of source data and store denormalized data.

+Update the last line in the CREATE TABLE query and replace the <storage account name> with the storage account you created in Hands on Lab 1.